natalyjc/CS546_Final_Project/README.md

 - Courses Collection

-  - CRUD operations for adding, updating, and removing courses for a user.
+  - CRUD operation for removing courses for a user.
-  - Frontend to display enrolled courses.
+  - Backend to allow user to add a course.
   - Optional: YouTube/Coursera API integration for recommendations.

 - Goals Collection:
-  - Allow users to set, update, and delete personal learning goals.
+  - Allow users update and delete personal learning goals.
-  - Add a UI component to track progress (like checkboxes or percentage).
+  - Add targetDate to UI
-  - Store goal completion status and deadlines.

 #### Progress Tracking Dashboard